manishbhatt94/headfirst-py-3e/chapters-notebooks/webapp/database-setup.md

 host WSL2 Ubuntu OS doesn't have that file - so we specify we need to connect\
 using the network port, & not a Unix sock file.

+We can also specify the database we wish to be selected when we connect\
+instead of having to manually do `USE swimDB;` to select every time:\
+`mysql -h 127.0.0.1 -u root -p swimDB`

+To confirm which database is currently selected we can say:\
+`SELECT DATABASE();`

+And this should output "NULL" if we didn't specify database name when\
+connecting, or "swimDB" if we did.

 ## Create DB and user (one time)
 - Connect to the DB server